 \section{Introduction}

+The interaction of atoms and molecules with solid surfaces has been a paradigmatic problem in chemical physics and surface science.
+Over the last decades, developments in electronic-structure calculations and dynamical simulation techniques have made it possible to investigate these systems with increasing accuracy.
+Such studies provide a microscopic perspective on elementary gas--surface processes and offer a framework for examining how theoretical models relate to experimentally observable phenomena.\cite{Auerbach2021}

+An important question in this context concerns the level of theory that is required to accurately describe elementary gas--surface interactions.
+There are at least three research directions toward achieving this objective.
+First, substantial progress has recently been achieved through the development of highly accurate potential energy surfaces (PESs) based on first-principles calculations using machine-learning (ML) techniques.\cite{Zhou2021} These advances have enabled increasingly realistic simulations of dynamical processes at surfaces for high dimensional systems.
+Second, for light projectiles interacting with metal surfaces, not only phonon excitations but also non-adiabatic energy coupling due to electron-hole pair (ehp) (de-)excitations play a significant role.
+This highlights the necessity to go beyond of the Born-Oppenheimer approximation.
+Third, although classical dynamics has revealed itself as a powerful tool to study gas--surface processes, at low energies, quantum effects may be important and thus a quantum mechanical treatment of the nuclear motion is desirable.

-Hydrogen isotopes interacting with tungsten surfaces are systems of technological relevance for nuclear fusion research.
-Tungsten is the prime candidate material for plasma-facing components of future fusion reactors such as ITER~\cite{Campbell2024_ITER_IRP}, due mainly to its high melting point.
-Understanding hydrogen isotopes retention, and energy dissipation mechanisms at tungsten surfaces is essential for predicting fuel recycling and material degradation under reactor operation conditions.
-Current large-scale experimental programs, such as WEST and JET programs, aim to understand plasma-facing components performance under steady-state operation conditions with deuterium (D) and tritium (T)~\cite{Bucalossi2024,Gallo2024,Maggi2024}.
-This efforts have been accompanied by theoretical \textit{ab-initio} studies of deuterium trapping at tungsten dislocations~\cite{Jin2024} and investigations of fuel retention at high energies~\cite{Hodille2025}.
+Beyond their fundamental interest, gas-surface processes are important for technological developments such as those in nuclear fusion research.
+Tungsten is the prime candidate material for plasma-facing components of future fusion reactors such as ITER,~\cite{Campbell2024_ITER_IRP} primarily because of its high melting point and favorable thermo-mechanical properties.
+Understanding hydrogen isotope retention and energy dissipation mechanisms at tungsten surfaces is therefore essential for predicting fuel recycling and material degradation under reactor operating conditions.
+Large-scale experimental programs, such as WEST and JET, are actively investigating the performance of plasma-facing components under deuterium and tritium operation.\cite{Bucalossi2024,Gallo2024,Maggi2024} These efforts are complemented by \textit{ab-initio} studies addressing deuterium trapping at tungsten dislocations~\cite{Jin2024} and fuel retention at high energies.~\cite{Hodille2025}